 The summer riding season is approaching so, if you are planning on hitting the road soon make sure to check out our preparing your bike checklist.

-If you are dusting your motorcycle off and getting back on the road for the warmer weather, don’t forget to make sure it’s insured.
-Lexham are insurance specialists and offer great rates on all motorcycle cover.
-Visit them directly for the best deal today!
+If you are dusting your motorcycle off and getting back on the road for the warmer weather, make sure to get a motorcycle insurance quote direct with Lexham!